marvel2010/k-terminal-cut/README.md

 # k-terminal-cut

-Branch and Bound Algorithm based on isolating cuts for the k-terminal cut problem.
+A Branch and Bound Algorithm based on Isolating Cuts for the k-terminal cut problem.

+This is research code.
+It is a tool for studying properties of the branch-and-bound approach to the k-terminal cut problem.
+Its performance has not been optimized for large-scale projects (greater than 100000 nodes).

 ## Running the tests